Does Bowie State University (BSU) offer degree-producing nursing programs?

 Yes.
 Students must have their foreign transcripts evaluated by the World Education Services (WES) or a similar certifying agency.
 The student must receive general admission though the BSU Office of Admissions.
 Upon receiving general admission to BSU, the student will then become eligible to apply to the nursing program provided mandatory course prerequisites are satisfied.
 Back to Top

 Yes.
 The student must receive general admission to BSU as a full-time, degree-seeking student declaring nursing as a major.
 General education prerequisites completed by the second-degree applicant will be waived.
 All 2nd Degree students are required to pursue the Accelerated BS 2nd Degree Nursing Program track.
 The student will meet with a nursing academic advisor to prepare for admission to the program.
 Back to Top

-A: All prosective candidates may email any questions or concerns to our Nursing Academic Advisor: Mr. Kenneth Dovale Back to Top
+All prospective candidates may email any questions or concerns to our Nursing Academic Advisor: Mr. Kenneth Dovale Back to Top